 Click here and overcome your fear of a broken panna cotta:

-Many people mistake gelato with regular ice cream as they are both frozen desserts.
+Many people mistake gelato with regular ice cream as they are both popular types of frozen desserts.
 However, there are tons of differences between these two.

 First, gelato contains less fat and less air, hence its denser consistency.
 Also, gelato is often stored at a higher temperature, roughly 15°F, so it’s softer and silkier than ice cream.